OFFIS-DAI/cosima/ReadMe.md

 #include "message.pb.h"
 ```

+### Installation and configuration of OMNeT++

+* Install OMNeT++ version 5.6.2 from their website [OMNeT++](https://omnetpp.org/).
+    - import the OMNeT++ files of this project [OMNeT++ files](mosaik_omnetpp_observer) as an Existing Project in
+      OMNeT++
+    - build the project
+* Install INET 4.2.2 from the OMNeT++ website [OMNeT++ INET](https://omnetpp.org/).
+    - set the INET installation under Project Properties -> Project References in this project
+	- or install directly from OMNeT (versions other than 4.2.2 are not tested)
+* (optional if you want to use LTE networks) install SimuLTE 1.1.0
+    - set the SimuLTE installation under Project Properties -> Project References in this project
+* adjust Makefile
-Now add the protobuf installation to your project in OMNeT++ under Project Properties -> OMNeT++ -> MakeMake -> Options
+    - under Project Properties -> OMNeT++ -> MakeMake adjust the Makemakefile of the source folder ("src:makemake")
+      -- under Target: set "Executable"
+      -- under Scope: set "Deep Compile", "Recourive make"
+      -- under Compile: add path to INET installation and set "Add include Paths exported from referenced Projects"
+      -- under Link: set both ticks.
+User interface libraries to link with: "all"
--> Link -> more -> additional objects to link with add "-lprotobuf".
+	  -- under Link -> more -> additional objects to link with add "-lprotobuf"
+    - you should get a MakeMake option like --deep -O out -I. --meta:recurse --meta:export-include-path --meta:use-exported-include-paths --meta:export-library --meta:use-exported-libs --meta:feature-cflags --meta:feature-ldflags -- -lprotobuf

 ## Usage